XiaojingGeorgeZhang/OBCA/AutonomousParking/README.md

-# OBCA
+# OBCA - Autonomous Parking
 Optimization-Based Collision Avoidance - a path planner for autonomous parking

 Paper describing the theory can be found [here](http://arxiv.org/abs/1711.03449).

-## How to run the code:
+## How to run the Parking code:

 ### First steps

 1. Change to the directory

-2. Install Julia from https://julialang.org/downloads/ (code tested on version 0.5)
+2. Install Julia from https://julialang.org/downloads/ (code tested on version 0.5 and 0.6)

 3. Open Julia in terminal